Product

 Annual run rate, or Annual Recurring Revenue, is your monthly recurring revenue (MRR) annualized.
 It’s a prediction of how much revenue your company will generate annually based on your current MRR.

-ARR assumes that nothing else will change in your business over the year (no new customers, no churn, or expansion revenue).
+ARR assumes nothing else will change in your business over the year (no new customers, churn, or expansion revenue).

 While ARR isn’t the most accurate way to predict how much revenue you’ll earn in a year, it can help you forecast and plan for growth.

-ARR is based on your current MRR, assuming that nothing else will change for the rest of the year.
+ARR is based on your current MRR, assuming nothing else will change for the rest of the year.
 Obviously, things will change.
-But when you combine your ARR with your average churn rate and MRR growth, you can start to plan for how things like new product lines, pricing changes and campaigns will affect your revenue.
+But when you combine your ARR with your average churn rate and MRR growth, you can start planning how things like new product lines, pricing changes, and campaigns will affect your revenue.

 ARPU is based on revenue.
 Since free users don’t contribute to your revenue, they need to be excluded from your calculation.